gjax78/oh-the-places-youll-go/README.md

 - Users can 'favorite' and 'unfavorite' a destination
 - Users can search destinations
 - 100% Lighthouse Accessibility score
+- Loading symbol shows as site is fetching data
 - Responsive Design
 - Error handling